 There are multiple passive fundraising programs to consider, and your nonprofit should research partners and solutions carefully to find one that fits with both your organization and overall approach to fundraising.

-To help you get started with your search, here are five of the top passive fundraising programs for nonprofits:
+To help you get started with your search, here are five of the top passive fundraising ideas for nonprofits:

 Here’s a breakdown of how your supporters and your nonprofit can get started with ShopRaise: